JacksonWuxs/DaPy/README.md

 	- Added `replace()` function for high-speed transering your data;
 	- Fixed some bugs;
 	- Optimized the speed in reading .csv file;
-	- Refactored the DaPy.machine_learn.MLP, which can be form with any layers with any active functions or any cells now;
+	- Refactored the DaPy.machine_learn.MLP, which can be formed with any layers, any active functions and any cells now;
 	- Refactored the DaPy.Frame and DaPy.SeriesSet in order to improve the efficiency;
 	- Supported to initialize Pandas and Numpy data structures;
 * V1.3.3 (2018-06-20)